Zimbra-Community/zimbra-tools/undosend/README.md

 **Warning running this script can potentially destroy a lot of messages, so make sure to test it first, have a backup and change the script to fit your needs.**

-The script will put a placeholder message, telling the recipient the message with `deleted message subject` was recalled.
+The script will put a placeholder message, telling the recipient that the message with `deleted message subject` was recalled.

 Installation: